radicle-dev/radicle-registry/DEVELOPING.md

 submitted runtime must be greater than the `spec_version` of the on-chain runtime.

-Changes to the chain state must be backwards-compatibility, requiring particular attention.
-A policy and process for such updates have not been established yet.
+Changes to the chain state must be backwards-compatibility.
+See the “Versioning” section in `core/README.md` for details.

 Updating Continuous Integration's base Docker image
 ---------------------------------------------------